 Funding for Telehealth

-Medicare funding for video or phone sessions is now available to children, adolescents and parents with a valid referral from their General Practitioner or Paediatrician.
+Medicare funding for video or phone sessions is currently available until the end of March 2022 to children, adolescents and parents with a valid referral from their General Practitioner or Paediatrician.
 Private Health and NDIS funded clients are eligible to receive funded sessions over the phone or online, if deemed appropriate by your psychologist.
 As the situation and information available to us is ever-evolving, please contact us for the latest information about telehealth rebates.
 For information about funding for face-to-face sessions, please click here.

 We have included a link to the Australian Government website for up-to-date information and are reviewing the recommendations daily to ensure that we are following the latest guidelines.